 A design can be protected if it meets the following requirements:

 - The design has individual character, i.e. its overall impression differs sufficiently from existing designs.

-We don’t check for these two requirements in the examination procedure – which is why you should check them yourself before filing an application.
-Find out if your design is new.
+We don’t check for these two requirements in the examination procedure – which is why you should check yourself before filing an application whether your design is new.
 Is there maybe an identical or similar design that has already been protected or made available to the public?
 Get more information by looking in specialist shops, on the internet via search engines, in specialist literature and at trade fairs.